renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/device_link/README.md

 icpx ... main.cpp mul.a add.a -o main.exe
 ```
 ## Key Concepts
-The `device_link` flow method requires the user to separate the host and device code into separate files.
+The 'device link' flow requires the user to separate the host and device code into separate files.
 When a code change only applies to host-only files, an FPGA device image is not regenerated, avoiding long compile time for your FPGA device.

 ## Building the `device_link` Tutorial